solidpixel/solidpixel.github.io/_posts/2022-04-20-android_vulkan_layers.md

 The important parts of this script are the clearing of the settings.
 This is sufficient to disable layers in the Android loader.

-I prefer to leave no trace of teh tooling, and remove the layer library too.
+I prefer to leave no trace of the tooling, and remove the layer library too.
 The layer will get removed when you uninstall the application, as it's installed in the application directory, so you can remove the `adb shell run-as $APP rm $LAYER_LIB` step if you want to make this script